tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 etc through `wp-admin/admin-{ajax|post}.php`.
 But it's incapable of preventing Privilege Escalation (PE) and Cross Site Scripting (XSS).

-= Admin Ajax doesn't work when DZAP is on =
+= Admin Ajax doesn't work when DZAP is on. =

 DZAP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
 This process depends